meay24/Acid-Base-chem-sim./README.md

-# Acid-Base-chem-sim.
-A small little chemistry simulator.

 # Acid–Base Simulator

-A browser-based chemistry simulator for exploring acid–base reactions and pH behavior in real time.
+A small, browser-based chemistry simulator for exploring acid–base reactions and pH behavior in real time.

 Built using HTML5 Canvas and vanilla JavaScript.
 No frameworks, no external libraries.